toainn92/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

-Purpose
+## Purpose
-The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-Tasks
-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.

-Approach
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

-Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.
+The purpose of this analysis is to display the last 7 days of earthquake data on a map with different layers and different overlay object.
+Each earthquake is virtually represented by a color and cirlce which signifies the intensity and magnitude of the earth quake.
+Information about the earthquake can be found in the popup marker that shows the magnitude and location of the earthquake.

+## Map Tile Objects and Overlay Objects
+- Satellite view
+- Streets view
+- Dark View
+- Tectonic Plates
+- All Earthquakes
+- Major Earthquakes (greater than 4.5 magnitude)

+## Resources and Language Used
+- Data received from Earthquake.usgs.gov for all earthquake data and major earthquake data
+- Data received from https://github.com/fraxen/tectonicplates for Tectonic plate data
+- JavaScript
+- D3 Library
+- Leaflet.js